John C. Lilly: In popular culture

+In the 1973 film based on the book, George C. Scott portrays a Lilly-esque scientist, known to the dolphins as "Pa," who succeeds in teaching a dolphin to speak elementary English.

 The 1980 movie Altered States, based on Paddy Chayefsky's novel of the same name, features actor William Hurt regressing to a simian form by ingesting psychoactive substances and then experiencing the effects of prolonged occupation of a sensory deprivation chamber.

 In 1985, Dale Peterson and early art game designer John O'Neill consulted Lilly for assistance in developing their Commodore 64 game The Dolphin's Pearl (later retitled as The Dolphin's Rune).

+Lilly's work with dolphins is mentioned in the psychological anime Serial Experiments Lain.

 The video game Ecco the Dolphin (1992) also contains references to Lilly, including being named in reference to the Earth Coincidence Control Office.

 American avant-garde musician Laurie Anderson released a spoken-word song about Lilly titled "John Lilly" on her 1995 album, The Ugly One with the Jewels.

-In 2001, supergroup Oysterhead, created a song "Oz is Ever Floating" referencing the tanks of John C. Lilly.
+In 2001 the supergroup Oysterhead released the single "Oz is Ever Floating" centered on John C. Lilly's isolation tank research with lyrics such as "Drifting as the time goes by Across the inner cosmos he is flying, His tank is isolating, In his mind he's elevating, All the things that mean the world to Dr. John C. Lilly, Are you still floating Dr. John C. Lilly?

 On June 15, 2014, comedians Dave Anthony and Gareth Reynolds published an episode of their podcast The Dollop about Lilly, where they detail his life, research, and drug use.

 In 2019, Lilly's research was featured in the sixth season of Drunk History in the episode entitled "Drugs".